alvinc-git/cv/README.md

 `alvin.cura@gmail.com`<BR>

 #### Overview
 In a dynamic technology landscape, there is a sweet spot in implementation, deployment, and operations which constantly needs to be found.
+And that doesn't even include constantly finding balance and creating value among people and teams.
 Although models, implementations, and paradigms evolve and grow, there is still a perspective and approach to technology which allows groups to leverage technology to accomplish that group's goals.
 I look for that sweet spot, and work to deliver that to the group I'm working with.

 #### Summary
 I am a seasoned veteran in the delivery, implementation, and management of infrastructure and technologies.
 As the industry has evolved, so have my points of focus: hardware, software, networks, systems, on-prem, cloud, propietary, open source, and others.
+My toolbox has a lot of tools in it, and I enjoy using any and all of them.
 I am seeking an impact role with heavy emphasis on strategic planning and execution of tasks and projects in implementing and supporting technologies, and close synergistic working relationships with colleagues.
 Great people form great teams, and I'd like to join one.
 Our work is already fun and interesting, but it can also be deeply rewarding.

 #### Qualifications
 + Senior-level technical expertise in Unix-based operating platforms
-+ Broad software familiarity (DB, App, Infrastructure, et al)
++ Broad software familiarity (Automation, DB, App, Infrastructure, et al)
-+ Broad hardware familiarity (Wintel, Sun, Networking, SAN)
++ Broad hardware familiarity (servers, desktops, network, and storage)
 + Extensive experience in project planning, flow, and risk mitigation
 + ITIL v3 Foundation Certified
-+ Highly process oriented, broad experience in developing procedures
++ Highly process oriented, broad experience in developing procedures and automation (currently prefer YML for automation tools)
-+ Team player work ethic, strong emphasis on mentorship, documentation, and sharing
++ Team player work ethic, strong emphasis on mentorship, documentation, and bringing people up
 + Collaborative approach, working to eliminate tribal knowledge
 + Experience in both Operations and Engineering groups, and able to focus on the specific needs of each
 + Highly adaptive to new technologies and processes